drtupper/drtupper/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on ... migrating code and projects from Replit to Git
+- 🌱 I’m currently learning ... the mechanics of Git and collaborating with Git
+- 😄 Pronouns: ... she / her
 <!--
 **drtupper/drtupper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.